MENTORING & MINISTRY (M & M)

 3 Likewise, teach the older women to be reverent in the way they live, not to be slanderers or addicted to much wine, but to teach what is good.
 4 Then they can urge the younger women to love their husbands and children, 5 to be self-controlled and pure, to be busy at home, to be kind, and to be subject to their husbands, so that no one will malign the word of God.
 Titus 2:3-5 NIV

 WHAT IS M & M?

-For the spiritually mature woman to empower, encourage and equip younger women through spiritual truths according to the principles in the Bible that Jesus taught.
-To see the next generation of women be transformed through a loving mentor relationship and become godly examples and intentionally impact those around them.
+For the spiritually mature woman to empower, encourage, and equip younger women through spiritual truths according to the principles in the Bible that Jesus taught.
+To see the next generation of women be transformed through a loving mentor relationship, become godly examples, and intentionally impact those around them.

-The purpose of M & M is to offer spiritual growth through biblical truths, unconditional acceptance, accountability, friendship, and encouragement.
+The purpose of Inspire is to offer spiritual growth through biblical truths, unconditional acceptance, accountability, friendship, and encouragement.